Ecwid/ecwid-api-docs/includes/_products.md

 productId | number | Internal Ecwid product ID or multiple productIds separated by a comma.
 If this field is specified, other search parameters are ignored. baseUrl | string | Storefront URL for Ecwid to use when returning product URLs in the `url` field.
 If not specified, Ecwid will use the storefront URL specified in the [store settings](#get-store-profile) cleanUrls | boolean | If `true`, Ecwid will return the SEO-friendly clean URL (without hash `'#'`) in the `url` field.
 If `false`, Ecwid will return URL in the old format (with hash `'#'`).
-We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](#seo-friendly-urls)
+We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](#seo-friendly-urls) onsale | string | Use `"onsale"` to get on sale items only or `"notonsale"` for items not currently on sale. option_[optionName] | string | Filter by product option values.
+Format: `option_[optionName]=param[,param]`, where `optionName` is the attribute name and `param` is the attribute value.
+You can place several values separated by comma.
+In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
+Example:<br /> `option_Size=S,M,L&option_Color=Red,Black` attribute_[attributeName] | string | Filter by product attribute values.
+Format: `attribute_[attributeName]=param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
+You can place several values separated by comma.
+In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
+Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB`

 <aside class="notice">
 If no filters are set in the URL, API will return the first 100 products found in a store.